xpika/blog/posts/http-vs-plain-sockets.md

 </ol>
 Sockets does not provide this stuff out of the box and you would have to roll your own.
 Web sockets are the connectionful version of HTTP.

-HTTP of course adds it's own overhead with the HTTPÂ method names like GET but if you can get past that, it can be pretty lucrative.
+HTTP of course adds it's own overhead with the HTTP method names like GET but if you can get past that, it can be pretty lucrative.